Please Read How You Can Help Keep the Encyclopedia Free

 The second line of thought that Campbell develops in support of the view that attention explains demonstrative reference is a line of thought pertaining to deductive arguments in which the premises refer to items that are picked out by demonstratives: Arguments such as ‘(1) That is F. (2) That is G. Therefore (3) That is F and G’.
 Campbell's thought here is that such arguments depend for their validity on there being no possibility of equivocating on the meaning of ‘that’, as it occurs in the two separate premises.
 Such arguments can only figure in rationally entitling reasoning so long as there is a single fixing of the referent of ‘that’ in both premises.
 This reference fixing, Campbell thinks, is achieved if and only if there is no redirection of attention between the premises.
 Again this is intended to show more than just that there is some causal or evidential relation between attending and referring.
 It is intended to show that the role played by attention in fixing the reference of a demonstrative is analogous to the role played by a Fregean Sense in fixing the reference of a proper name (Campbell, 2002, Chapter 5).

-The explanatory approach that Campbell advocates and that Russell considered has traditionally been thought to suffer from a problem of circularity.
-This problem is urged by Peter Geach in Mental Acts (1957).
+The explanatory approach that Campbell advocates, and that Russell considered, has traditionally been thought to suffer from a problem of circularity.
+This problem was urged by Peter Geach in Mental Acts (1957).
 Geach considers the suggestion that we can use attention to explain our ability to make reference to the things that we perceive, but thinks that no such suggestion can provide a genuine explanation of reference because:

 … it is quite useless to say the relevant sense-perceptions must be attended to, either this does not give a sufficient condition, or else “attended to” is a mere word for the very relation of judgment to sense perception that requires analysis.
 (1957, 64)

-Whether or not Campbell can turn a theory of attention into a non-circular explanation of reference, the idea that attention and reference are related does seem to be an idea that can cast some light on what goes on when we understand referring expressions.
-Campbell's examples do suggest that we what we attend to and what we refer to are often the same, and there is some empirical evidence, coming from developmental psychology, indicating that attention-related abilities play a crucial role in the infants development of a understanding of its caregiver's demonstrative use (see Section3.3).
+Whether or not a theory of attention can be turned into a non-circular explanation of reference, the idea that attention and reference are related does seem to be an idea that can cast some light on what goes on when we understand referring expressions.
+Campbell's examples do suggest that we what we attend to and what we refer to are often the same, and there is some empirical evidence, coming from developmental psychology, indicating that attention-related abilities play a crucial role in the infant's development of an understanding of its caregiver's demonstrative use (see Section3.3).

 There are empirical results, coming from developmental psychology, which are suggestive of an intimate link between the development of various abilities related to attention and the development of various capacities that are involved in understanding the mental states that are being expressed in interactions between the infant and caregiver.

-An ability to appreciate what others are attending to appears to be a crucial stage in the normal infant's development towards understanding to the fact that its caregivers' utterances have referential intentions behind them.
-And, more generally, the development of capacities for attention are important milestones in some distinctively human aspects of infant development (Moore and Dunham, 1995).
-There is a distinctive developmental pathway in which normal human infants develop an ability and a willingness to attend to the mother, an ability and willingness to attend to the thing that she is attending to, and then, most importantly, an ability and willingness to enter into episodes in which there is a third object that mother and child are attending to jointly, with mutual understanding of the fact that the attention is shared.
+An ability to appreciate what others are attending to appears to be a crucial stage in the normal infant's development towards understanding of the fact that its caregivers' utterances have referential intentions behind them.
+More generally, the development of capacities for attention are important milestones in some distinctively human aspects of infant development (Moore and Dunham, 1995).
+There is a distinctive developmental pathway in which normal human infants develop an ability and a willingness to attend to the mother, an ability and willingness to attend to the thing that she is attending to, and then, most importantly, an ability and willingness to enter into episodes in which there is a third object that mother and child are attending to jointly, with mutual understanding of the fact that their attention is shared (Reddy, 2010, Trevarthen, 2011).

 There is good evidence that the child's progression along this pathway is intimately related to the develop of abilities to respond appropriately to the mental states of others, and to the development of the ability to acquire new vocabulary on the basis of an understanding of what the words used by its mother refer to.
-The arrested development of these attention-involving abilities is a revealing marker of the impairments suffered by autistic children, and of the limitations in the mental-state attribution abilities of non-human primates.
+The arrested development of these attention-involving abilities is a revealing marker of the impairments suffered by autistic children (Kanner, 1943, Hobson and Hobson, 2011).
+The lack of such abilities is perhaps related (although this is more controversial) to limitations in the mental-state attribution abilities of non-human primates (Call & Tomasello, 2005.

 It is easy to make plausible the idea that attention is always involved in making epistemic moves.
 The inattentional blindness experiments, in which subjects are visually presented with large changes while attending to something else, show that inattentive subjects can fail to notice all sorts of perceivable things that attentive subjects find obvious.
 Something exactly similar seems to be true in the a priori domain.
 Just as no item is so large, so central, and so well lit that no conscious and sighted observer could miss it, so there is no step in reasoning that is so simple, so compelling and so obvious that every thinker, whether attentive or inattentive, can be expected to recognise it.
 The inattentional blindness effects show that there are attentional demands that a thinker has to meet before his perceptual encounter with things can provide knowledge of them.
 It is plausible that there are similar attentional demands that have to be met before the thinker's grasp of a thought gives her a justified belief in the thought's consequences.